-Siloam is our new tunnel extension.
+Siloam is an underground tunnel network.
 It is born, like the rest of Mona, of iteration: a combination of ‘where have we been’ and ‘where will we go next…’

 The Pharos wing, opened in 2017, included a tunnel to nowhere.
 David figured he’d work out later what to put there.
 (Nonda Katsalidis, architect: ‘Stop building tunnels for no reason.’)